yuanzhep/HFM/README.md

 You can access the ModelNet-40 data [here](https://modelnet.cs.princeton.edu/).

-You can access the (full) Mimic-III data [here](https://physionet.org/content/mimiciii/1.4/).
+You can get access to the Mimic-III data [here](https://physionet.org/content/mimiciii-demo/1.4/).
 Download the files using your terminal with the following command:

 ```bash
 wget -r -N -c -np --user yzpeng --ask-password https://physionet.org/files/mimiciii/1.4/
 ```

-### Preprocessing the mimic3 dataset
-First, you can get access to the MIMIC-III .csv files [here](https://physionet.org/content/mimiciii-demo/1.4/).
 Please note that access to (full) MIMIC-III requires completion of a brief online course prior to downloading the raw files.
 Detailed data requirements can be found [here](https://physionet.org/content/mimiciii/1.4/).
 In order to preprocess the data:

 The following command takes MIMIC-III CSVs, generates one directory per `SUBJECT_ID` and writes ICU stay information to `data/{SUBJECT_ID}/stays.csv`, diagnoses to `data/{SUBJECT_ID}/diagnoses.csv`, and events to `data/{SUBJECT_ID}/events.csv`.
 ```bash